Dawars/handvr/README.md

 #### Ply renderer

-The MANO models are given in the PLY format, both the low poly regisrtations and the high poly scans.
+The MANO models are given in the PLY format, both the low poly registrations and the high poly scans.

 <img src="img/mano_high_poly.png?raw=true" alt="Hand scans" width="400" />